lipai-ustc/vkit/README.md

 echo "export PATH=$PATH:#The vkit PATH" >> ~/.bashrc echo "export VASP_PP_PATH=#Your POTCARs PATH" >> ~/.bashrc
 ```
-remember to replace the "#The vkit PATH" and "#Your POTCARs PATH" with your correct PATHs.
+Remember to replace the "#The vkit PATH" and "#Your POTCARs PATH" with your correct PATHs.
 The "#Your POTCARs PATH" should contain folders "potpaw_LDA" and "potpaw_PBE" containing availabe elemental POTCAR files.

 Options